New York University (“the University”) funds may be used only for necessary and reasonable expenses that support the mission of the University.

 All individuals who incur or authorize business expenses on behalf of the University have a responsibility to ensure that University funds are used appropriately.
 All employees of the University are expected to exercise due diligence when generating, reviewing, and approving transactions that commit to the expenditure of University funds.

 Certain individuals are delegated the responsibility or authority to initiate or enter into transactions that commit the University to spend funds.
 All individuals incurring, approving, recording or processing payment of business expenses must know the signatory approval structure established in his/her school, department, or unit.
-This structure ensures that business expenses are properly reviewed.
-The Signature Authority Policy and the Delegated Authority Database (which details the signatory approval structure established in each school, or unit) can be found at http://www.nyu.edu/about/policies-guidelines-compliance/policies-and-guidelines/signature-authority-policy.html.
+This structure ensures that business expenses are properly reviewed and authorized.
+The Signature Authority Policy and the Delegated Authority Database (which details the signatory approval structure established in each school, or unit) can be found at http://www.nyu.edu/about/policies-guidelines- compliance/policies-and-guidelines/signature-authority-policy.html.

 Conflict of Interest